yang-zhang/product_category/README.md

                         pinned memory before returning them.
   --learning_rate LEARNING_RATE
                         Learning Rate
-  --adam_beta1 ADAM_BETA1
-                        The beta1 parameter in Adam, which is the exponential decay rate for the 1st momentum estimates.
-  --adam_beta2 ADAM_BETA2
-                        The beta2 parameter in Adam, which is the exponential decay rate for the 2nd momentum estimates.
-  --adam_epsilon ADAM_EPSILON
-                        The epsilon parameter in Adam, which is a small constant for numerical stability.
 ```
 ### Training from Scratch
 Training from scratch, with a transformers model as the starting point.